jdo4/jdo4/README.md

 - 🌱 I’m currently learning [Current Learning Focus]
 - 👯 I’m looking to collaborate on [Open Source Projects]
 - 💬 Ask me about [Your Expertise]
-- 📫 How to reach me: darshanjasoliya04@outlook.com, https://www.linkedin.com/in/darshan-jasoliya-74b3a6193, [Twitter Handle]
+- 📫 How to reach me: darshanjasoliya04@outlook.com, https://www.linkedin.com/in/darshan-jasoliya-74b3a6193.

 ## Tech Stack